Are Food Allergies a Pre-existing Condition?

 - Oral food challenge: In the doctor’s office, you may be given small amounts of suspected foods to consume.
 If you don’t develop an allergic reaction during the test, you may be able to include this food in your diet again.

 Currently, there are no cures for a food allergy.
 To manage the food allergy, individuals are urged to avoid the food as a precautionary measure.
 If the food is consumed accidentally, antihistamines can help treat mild symptoms such as itching and hives.

-Now to the big question: are food allergies a pre-existing condition?
-If the condition has been unstable within the look-back period (typically, a period of time before the effective date of the policy), then the food allergy is likely to be a pre-existing condition.
+So, are food allergies considered a pre-existing condition?
+If the condition has been unstable in the look-back period (a certain period before the effective date of the policy), then it is likely to be a pre-existing condition.
 This includes having a change in treatment, advice, or prescription.

 Most of the time, they’ll attach a waiting period, which means the policyholder will need to wait a specific period of time before being eligible for coverage.
 It’s also likely that insurers may charge a higher premium than usual.

 Note: Given this, parents are advised to secure health insurance for their children early on, in case they develop an allergy.
 If you have a maternity insurance plan, you can also benefit from newborn coverage.

-Need to secure a health insurance plan?
-Get in touch with Pacific Prime Hong Kong
+Need to Secure a Health Insurance Plan?
+Get in Touch with Pacific Prime Hong Kong

 Comparing and selecting health insurance is no easy feat – a task made even more difficult if you’ve got a pre-existing condition.
 Fortunately, health insurance brokers like Pacific Prime Hong Kong can help.